snowplow/documentation/docs/collecting-data/code-generation/commands/index.md

 Generates tracking code based on configuration on the configuration file.
 Can generate/modify the `.snowtype-lock.json` file.

 **Options**
- -  `-is, --instructions` Generate event specification instructions.
+ -  `--instructions` Generate event specification instructions.
+ -  `--no-instructions` Generate without instructions.
- -  `-va, --validations` Add runtime validation on events. _Currently available for the Browser tracker_.
+ -  `--validations` Add runtime validation on events. _Currently available for the Browser tracker_.
+ -  `--no-validations` Do not add runtime validation on events.
  -  `--disallowDevSchemas` Disallow generation of code using schemas deployed on DEV environment. _Sending events using schemas deployed on DEV, will result in failed events in production pipelines._ (default: false)

 ### `snowtype update`